Indian Cricket in 2019: Kohli 'The King' on field, Ganguly 'The Maharaj' off it

 Kohli was among those who threw their weight behind Maxwell and revealed that one time in his own life when he battled "end of the world" thoughts.
 The period being a rare slump in form during the England tour of 2014.
 Maxwell since then has recovered and has also clinched a cool million-dollar IPL deal with Kings XI Punjab.

 Back to Indian cricket.
-If winning a Test series in Australia for the first time in over seven decades was the crowning glory for India, the fifteen minutes of self destruction in the World Cup semi-final against New Zealand stuck out like a sore thumb continuing the national team's now six-yea-old jinx in ICC tournaments.
+If winning a Test series in Australia for the first time in over seven decades was the crowning glory for India, the fifteen minutes of self-destruction in the World Cup semi-final against New Zealand stuck out like a sore thumb continuing the national team's now six-year-old jinx in ICC tournaments.

 India's most successful captain hasn't played any cricket since then and the mystery continues as Indian cricket embarks on a new year with endless possibilities.